The Software Demo Agenda That Boosts Conversions

 - Adding the fields and information once

-- Sending each attendee an email that includes their first name, company name, and customized agenda.
+- Sending each attendee an email that includes their first name, company name, and customized software demo agenda.

 - Responding to them personally if they have questions.